rcsoccersim/manual/source/soccermonitor.rst

 -------------------------------------------------

 Soccermonitor has the following modifiable parameters:

-    “Used Value” is the current value of the parameter which is encoded in the monitor.conf file.
+"Used Value” is the current value of the parameter which is encoded in the monitor.conf file.
 “Default Value” is the value encoded in the source files and will be used if the user doesn’t give one.

 You can specify parameters described in the table above in command line as following:
 You can also modify the parameters by specifying them in configuration file monitor.conf.
 In the configuration file, each line consists a pair of name and value of a parameter as